You learn stuff every day in RV life.

 First, they are pretty cheap.
 This is not a break-the-bank fix.
 The ones we ordered cost under $15.

-Installation is also not hard.
-You simply need to mount the new unit where the old one was, and attach the new wires to your trailer's electrical system where the old wires were.
+Second, installation is not hard.
+You simply mount the new unit where the old one was, and attach the new wires to your trailer's electrical system where the old wires were.

 Still, If you aren’t familiar working with wires and electricity, hire someone to install it for you.